On a hot summer’s day, or as a spilled side effect of a full fridge freezer whose door just flew open, fresh ice can prove refreshing to dogs.

 Put simply, water is vital for all forms of life, dogs included, and being in the form of ice does nothing to change that.

 Far from being a health risk, it would actually be far more risky to your dog’s health, or even life, if you refused him or her ice cubes on an excruciatingly hot day.

 The temperature and water content of ice can prove vital to replenishing some coolness and hydration to a hot dog.

 Dogs don’t have the ability to sweat like people can, with only the classic panting and tongue flapping to help them out.

 It’s far more limited than perspiration, and it’s why hot weather can be so dangerous for dogs.

-Think how grateful your furry four-legged friend will be to receive some ice on a scorcher of a day – especially if neither of you have any conventional water handy.
+Think how grateful your furry four-legged friend will be to receive some ice on a scorcher of a day – especially if neither of you has any conventional water handy.

 For instance, you might have finished some cola and found the ice cubes intact at the bottom.